 After early breakfast and a short walk around the town, start driving through the famous Happiness Road.
 This road was built between 1959 and 1965 by 16 ethnic groups from 8 provinces of Northern Vietnam.
 Some segments of the road, especially along the Ma Pi Leng Pass, required a lot of effort and sacrifice from the young brave locals.

 Ma Pi Leng is probably the most epic mountain pass in Vietnam.
-No wonder why travellers consider it as one of the “Big Four Passes” in the mountains of northern Vietnam, besides Deo O Quy Ho (in Sapa), Khau Phạ Pass and Pha Din Pass.
+No wonder why travellers consider it as one of the “Big Four Passes” in the mountains of northern Vietnam, besides Deo O Quy Ho, Khau Phạ Pass and Pha Din Pass.

 The most scenic part of the Happiness Road is the stretch from Dong Van to Meo Vac.
 Here, the pass is carved on the edge of the limestone mountain, hundreds of meters above the Nho Que river gorge, one of the most unique tectonic formations in Vietnam.